R (Factortame Ltd) v Secretary of State for Transport: Facts

 As from 31 March 1989, fishing vessel registrations under the 1894 Act would lapse and the owners would be required to re-register under the 1988 Act.
-None of Factortame's vessels could satisfy the new requirements and an action for judicial review was brought by its owners in the Divisional Court of the High Court of Justice of England and Wales in December 1988.
+None of Factortame's vessels could satisfy the new requirements and an action for judicial review was brought by its owners in a divisional court of the High Court in December 1988.

 Factortame I

 Factortame Ltd sought, first, a preliminary injunction declaring that the offending part of the 1988 Act could not be applied to them on the grounds that such application would be contrary to directly effective rights under EU law, specifically the right not to be discriminated against on the grounds of nationality (article 7 of the Treaty of Rome), the right of individuals and companies to establish themselves in business anywhere in the EU (articles 43–48), and the right to participate in the capital of companies situated in another Member State (article 294).
 The claimants also demanded an order of prohibition preventing the Secretary of State from treating its registrations under the 1894 Act as having ceased.

 HMG argued that the registration requirements were intended to ensure that fishing vessels flying the British flag had a genuine link with the UK.
 It maintained that international law entitled each State to determine the conditions under which a ship might fly its flag and that Community law had not removed that right.
 It was also contended that the 1988 Act was consistent with the Community policy on fisheries.
 In the event this assertion proved false.